JohnBetaCode/CarND-P6-Kidnapped_Vehicle/README.md

 General:
     3 - Does your code use a particle filter to localize the robot?: There may be ways to “beat” the automatic grader without actually implementing the full particle filter.
 You will meet this criteria if the methods you write in particle_filter.cpp behave as expected.

+Note that the programs that need to be written to accomplish the project are src/particle_filter.cpp, and particle_filter.h

+Your job is to build out the methods in `particle_filter.cpp` until the simulator output says: Success!
+Your particle filter passed!

 https://github.com/darienmt/CarND-Kidnapped-Vehicle-P3

 **********************************************************************